-The contested EUTM is for the sign 'SCIO CLASP32' (word mark) and covers, inter alia, medical apparatus, instruments and articles, in Class 10.
-The earlier signs are individually 'SCIO' and 'CLASP32' and are used in relation to specific types of medical apparatus, namely, electrophysiological biofeedback devices which overlap with the contested goods and are therefore considered to be identical.
-The contested design and development of computer software in Class 42 and the applicant's software under the 'CLASP32' mark are similar as they usually coincide in producer and relevant public.
+The contested sign covers inter alia medical apparatus, instruments and articles, in Class 10.
+The earlier sign 'SCIO' is used in relation to specific types of medical apparatus, namely, electrophysiological biofeedback devices which overlap with the contested goods and are therefore considered to be identical.
+The contested repair, maintenance and installation in the field of medical apparatus, instruments and articles in Class 37 and the applicant's medical devices are similar as they usually coincide in producer, relevant public and distribution channels.
 Furthermore they are complementary.
-As far as the services in Class 35 of the contested mark are concerned marketing of medical apparatus, instruments and articles; marketing of software although these services are generally carried out by other types of advertising companies a certain relationship between the contested goods and services cannot be denied due to the content of the marketing.
+As far as the services in Class 35 of the contested mark are concerned marketing of medical apparatus and instruments in the field of medical apparatus, instruments and articles although these services are generally carried out by other types of advertising companies a certain relationship between the contested goods and services cannot be denied due to the content of the marketing.
 The applicant does not have to prove that all of the contested goods and services are similar, as there can be bad faith which results in the rejection of the EUTM in its entirety, even where some of the goods or services are dissimilar and in this case even the dissimilar services in Class 35 have a certain relationship with the earlier goods and services.